 Learning takes place both inside and outside the classroom.
 Students can be involved in extracurricular activities through SJMC-sponsored chapters of the American Advertising Federation, National Broadcasting Society, Society of Professional Journalists, Public Relations Student Society of America and other groups.

 Students from the School hold internships at major media outlets in Texas and throughout the nation, including positions with Scripps Howard, Dow Jones, Chips Quinn and others.

-The faculty and student body are richly diverse—21 percent of all students are Hispanic—and faculty members hail from Puerto Rico, India and South Korea.
-Faculty members, two of whom are Fulbright scholars, are productive academics who present papers and actively participate in regional, national and international conferences.
+The faculty and student body are richly diverse - 21 percent of all students are Hispanic.
+Faculty members hail from Brazil, India and China.
+Faculty members are productive academics who present papers and actively participate in regional, national and international conferences.

 The School of Journalism and Mass Communication at Texas State University is accredited by the Accrediting Council for Education in Journalism and Mass Communication (ACEJMC).
 This designation signifies excellence and commitment to high standards in professional journalism and mass communication education.
 ACEJMC accreditation is earned by only 20 percent of JMC programs in the country.
-We have more than 2,200 majors enrolled in our undergraduate and graduate programs—which makes the program one of the largest journalism and mass communication programs in the nation.
+More than 2,200 majors are enrolled in the undergraduate and graduate programs—which makes the program one of the largest journalism and mass communication programs in the nation.